SergeBakharev/orangesite-android/README.md

 This is a fork of **HN**, an unofficial Hacker News client for Android, built for reliability and usability.

 As **HN** appears to be abandoned, this fork lives on in the same spirit as the original.
+The rename to OrangeSite is to facilitate publishing this on the Play store.

 Setup
 -----